The phrase “broken hallelujah” has its history dating back several decades.

 November 2, 2018: Asia Bibi’s Release Triggers Rioting

 Imprisoned for allegedly “blaspheming Muhammed,” Asia Bibi’s 8-year imprisonment was recently reversed by three Pakistani judges, who found insufficient evidence to convict her of the crime and sentence her to death by hanging.
 According to christianheadlines.com, radical Tehreek-e-Labbaik supporters “staged street protests and blocked off several major roads…by mid-afternoon the protests had grown so large that they immobilized parts of major cities including Islamabad and Lahore.”
 Remember to pray for our brothers and sisters in Pakistan!

 October 19, 2018: Sri Lanka Sees Significant Increase in Persecution of Christians

-I am certainly no follower of Sri Lanka news, but I did think that its variety of religious beliefs was relatively harmonious in their relationships.
+I am certainly no follower of Sri Lanka news, but I did think that the country’s variety of religious beliefs were relatively harmonious in their relationships.
 Apparently this is changing. christianheadlines.com has reported that “Attacks and other actions against Christians in Sri Lanka have escalated this year, with Hindu extremism beginning to take root along with long-time Buddhist aggression.”
 The population is gauged as around 70% Buddhist and 13% Hindu, and Sri Lanka has been rated by Open Doors’ World Watch List as 44th out of 50 countries for being “the most difficult” to be a Christian.